luckiezhou/DynamicTriad/README.md

 - ``--beta-smooth/--beta-triad``, two hyper parameters used in the model, see reference [1] for details about the hyper parameters of DynamicTriad.
 Empirically, the hyper parameters need to be tuned in order to achieve the best performance, and the best choice depends on the task and the stability of the target dynamic network.
 - ``-l/--stepsize`` and ``-s/--stepstride``, see [Time Model](#time-model) for details.
 - ``--cachefn``, sometimes you find that the data preprocessing becomes intolerably time consuming (see [Time Model](#time-model)), and a solution is to specify ``--cachefn`` so that the program creates or uses a cache file of the preprocessed data.
 The cache file consists of two parts -- a file named ``<--cachefile>.cache`` as well as a file named ``<--cachefile>.cache.args``.
 If you have changed your configuration for preprocessing, remove ``<--cachefile>.cache.args`` and the cache will be regenerated.
-- ``--validation``, the four tasks available for validation is as defined in [1], please refer to the paper for details.
+- ``--validation``, the four tasks available for validation are as defined in [1], please refer to the paper for details.

 ### Demo